 Day 7 — The Azure Coast

-Today’s ride out of Mulegé, rolling along the coast, is the most spectacular of the trip.
-We meander along the cliffs along postcard-perfect beach coves and lagoons with bright red cliffs and views of Sierra de la Giganta mountain range rising dramatically on the inland side.
+Today’s ride out of Mulegé, rolling along the coast, is the most spectacular ride of our Baja cycling trip, riding along through stunning vistas of rugged mountains fronting postcard-perfect beach coves and lagoons with bright red cliffs and views of Sierra de la Giganta mountain range rising dramatically on the inland side.
+We’ll pass at an aged 50 year-old beach cantina, where the host has caught us some fresh yellowtail he prepares with tumeric and butter while we soak in the ocean.
 Midway through our ride, we pass through rolling desert plains passing arroyos and pequeño pueblos.
-At ride’s end, we roll into Loreto, which has retained a distinct local flavor with a wonderful pedestrian plaza.
+At ride’s end, we roll into Loreto, which has retained a distinct local flavor with a pleasant, historic pedestrian plaza.

 26-84 miles +2,687 fee